paulafranklinn/ALPS/README.md

 ## model_Sequences.py

-python model_Sequences.py --pdb  --input

---pdb = PDB template to model sequences

---input = Sequences in .csv file to model

-e.g.: python model_Sequences.py --pdb 2lzt.pdb --input input.csv
+Python script used to model sequences and output the dG values into a Pandas dataframe and .csv file.
+Reads a .csv file containing the sequences and a PDB to use the structure as a template.
+Example input and output file can be found in the "dataset_teste" folder.